OpenOmics/genome-seek/docs/index.md

 </section>

 **genome-seek** is a comprehensive clinical WGS pipeline that is focused on speed.
 Each tool in the pipeline was benchmarked and selected due to its low run times without sacrificing accuracy or precision.
-It relies on technologies like [Singularity<sup>1</sup>](https://singularity.lbl.gov/) to maintain the highest-level of reproducibility.
+It relies on technologies like [Singularity<sup>1</sup>](https://singularity.lbl.gov/) to maintain the highest level of reproducibility.
 The pipeline consists of a series of data processing and quality-control steps orchestrated by [Snakemake<sup>2</sup>](https://snakemake.readthedocs.io/en/stable/), a flexible and scalable workflow management system, to submit jobs to a cluster.

 The pipeline is compatible with data generated from Illumina short-read sequencing technologies.
-As input, it accepts a set of FastQ files and can be run locally on a compute instance, on-premise using a cluster, or on the cloud (feature coming soon!).
+As input, it accepts a set of FastQ files and can be run locally on a compute instance or on-premise using a cluster (recommended).
 A user can define the method or mode of execution.
-The pipeline can submit jobs to a cluster using a job scheduler like SLURM, or run on AWS using Tibanna (feature coming soon!).
+The pipeline can submit jobs to a cluster using a job scheduler like SLURM (more coming soon!).
 A hybrid approach ensures the pipeline is accessible to all users.

-Before getting started, we highly recommend reading through the [usage](usage/run.md) section of each available sub command.
+Before getting started, we highly recommend reading through the [usage](https://openomics.github.io/genome-seek/usage/run/) section of each available sub-command.

-For more information about issues or trouble-shooting a problem, please checkout our [FAQ](faq/questions.md) prior to [opening an issue on Github](https://github.com/OpenOmics/genome-seek/issues).
+For more information about issues or troubleshooting a problem, please check out our [FAQ](https://openomics.github.io/genome-seek/faq/questions/) before [opening an issue on Github](https://github.com/OpenOmics/genome-seek/issues).

 ## Contribute

-This site is a living document, created for and by members like you. genome-seek is maintained by the members of NCBR and is improved by continous feedback!
-We encourage you to contribute new content and make improvements to existing content via pull request to our [GitHub repository :octicons-heart-fill-24:{ .heart }](https://github.com/OpenOmics/genome-seek).
+This site is a living document, created for and by members like you. genome-seek is maintained by the members of NCBR and is improved by continuous feedback!
+We encourage you to contribute new content and make improvements to existing content via pull requests to our [GitHub repository :octicons-heart-fill-24:{ .heart }](https://github.com/OpenOmics/genome-seek).

 ## References